mapdevsaikat/quantaroute-geocoder/QUICK_START.md

 ### 3. Test It

 Restart Cursor/Claude Desktop and try:
-- "What's the DigiPin for 123 Main Street, New Delhi?"
+- "What's the DigiPin for Biswa Bangla Gate, New Town?"
 - "Lookup administrative boundaries for coordinates 28.6139, 77.2090"

 ## 📋 Available Tools